 Seal your jar of homemade bath salts, making sure it’s airtight.
 Add a personalized label or a bow to make it extra special.

 This article has been translated from German by Karen Stankiewicz.
-You can read the original here: Badesalz selber machen: Geschenk mit natürlichen Zutatenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Badesalz selber machen: Geschenk mit natürlichen Zutatenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?